josuejaramillo/summer_school_2024_SHiP/README.md

 momentum = kinematics_samples.get_momentum()

 # Create an instance of the Decays class with the specified parameters
-# This step initializes the Decays object with the mass, momentum, LLP model name, decay channel,
+# This step initializes the Decays object with the mass, momentum, LLP model name, Branching ratio distribution,
 # and optionally times the computation of decay products
 decays_products = decays.Decays(LLP.mass, momentum, LLP.LLP_name, "e+e-", True)